Summer Stargazing Nights - CLOSED

 Check out our page on Visiting Frosty Drew Observatory to learn more about what to expect at the Observatory and better help you prepare for your visit.

-Please note that we do not allow any white lights on our campus or in Ninigret Park from dusk - dawn, with the exception of low beam headlights while in motion.
+Please note that we do not allow any white lights on our campus from dusk - dawn.
 This is to ensure an equally awesome view of the night sky for all and to allow for the use of light sensitive astronomical equipment.
 Learn more about why we have this requirement in The Red Light District.